davidnoah/Ruckus/README.md

 - [ ] authentication
 - [ ] user signup/signin pages
 - [ ] blank landing page after signin
+  - [ ] `Login`
+  - [ ] `Signup` Components
+  ** There is potential use for third-party auth help here.
+My plan at this moment is to create all the auth myself, assuming that it integrates very easily into React.

 This phase is all about creating the ability to Sign In and out of Ruckus while also being able to Sign Up.
 It will be important to remember to create a GUEST login!